vilong070501/project-k/README.md

 interrupt is not masked), and find out the number of the IDT entry to call.
 You will find the code of this module in **k/pic_8259.c** file.

-- `Timer` module, which handles time intervals in the kernel.
+- `Timer` driver, which handles time intervals in the kernel.
 This driver does not provide real date and time calculation routines.
 It is rather used as a rate generator, to wake the kernel up at accurate intervals of time, measured in ticks.
 You will find the code of this module in **k/timer.c** file.

-- `Keyboard` module, which used to add a first form of input in the project K. This driver detects when a key is pressed by configuring the keyboard controller to trigger interrupt when a key is pressed.
+- `Keyboard` driver, which used to add a first form of input in the project K. This driver detects when a key is pressed by configuring the keyboard controller to trigger interrupt when a key is pressed.
 It then displays the corresponded character to the screen by looking into a mapping array, which associates each key code to its character value.
 You will find the code of this module in **k/keyboard.c** file.

-- `Mouse` module, which is another form of input.
+- `Mouse` driver, which is another form of input.
 This driver detects when one of the three mouse's keys is pressed (can be simultaneously), or when we move the mouse around the screen.
 You will find the code of this module in **k/mouse.c** file.

-- `ATA` module, which stands for **Advanced Technology Attachment**.
+- `ATA` driver, which stands for **Advanced Technology Attachment**.
 In this project, I had implemented the IDE (**Integrated Drive Electronics**), which refers to a standard interface used to connect storage devices, such as hard drives and CD-ROM drives, to a computer's motherboard.
 You will find the code of this module in **k/ide.c** file.